VeraLiconaResearchGroup/Ensemble-Functional-Conectivity-Networks/2_individual_and_combined_methods_analysis/README.md

 This subfolder contains the code and data for analyzing the networks created by the top singleton methods and combinations of those methods.

+The code to perform the analysis can be found in  `analysis.Rmd`.
+An rmarkdown .html file is also found within this folder (`analysis.html`)

 The `sim` subfolders contain the following files for each simulated network:

 - Combined_Data_onlyAUC.csv: the area under the reciever operating characteristic (AUROC, abbreviated here as AUC) values for each method for the 50 time series simulations of the network calculated by MULAN